 - Difficulty eating solid foods (comes across as a fussy eater)

 - Mouth breathing

 - Possible link of ADD/ADHD due to airway obstruction

 - Posture problems

 - Difficulties in kissing

 Type I Tongue tie extending to tip of the tongue

 Example of a posterior tongue tie “Popping up” with retraction of the tongue

 Babies with lip ties often have difficulty flanging their lips properly to feed and don’t make a good seal at the breast when latching.
-This can cause them to take in excess air during breastfeeding which often makes these babies gassy and fussy.
+Lip ties can cause them to take in excess air during breastfeeding, making these babies gassy and fussy.
 If left untreated, it can eventually impair the child’s proper tooth alignment or increase the risk of tooth decay.